hongtat/tasmota-connect/README.md

 ---- | ----
 **tasmota.bin** | The Tasmota version with most drivers. **RECOMMENDED RELEASE BINARY** **tasmota-sensors.bin** | The Sensors version adds more useful sensors.
-**tasmota-ir** | The InfraRed Receiver and transmitter version allowing all available protocols provided by library IRremoteESP8266 but without most other features.
+**tasmota-ir** | The InfraRed Receiver and transmitter version allowing all available protocols provided by library IRremoteESP8266 but without most other features. **RECOMMENDED firmware for IR Bridge**

 ## Installation